reactjs/react.dev/src/content/reference/react/useLayoutEffect.md

 #### Caveats {/*caveats*/}

 * `useLayoutEffect` is a Hook, so you can only call it **at the top level of your component** or your own Hooks.
 You can't call it inside loops or conditions.
-If you need that, extract a component and move the Effect there.
+If you need that, extract a Component and move the Effect there.

 * When Strict Mode is on, React will **run one extra development-only setup+cleanup cycle** before the first real setup.
 This is a stress-test that ensures that your cleanup logic "mirrors" your setup logic and that it stops or undoes whatever the setup is doing.
 If this causes a problem, [implement the cleanup function.](/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development)